 Minors (ages 14-17) working in the laboratory as volunteer workers or as employees must not be exposed to agents that pose higher health risks as described in WAC 296-125-030 and the U.S. Department of Labor Child Labor Provisions.
 These risks include such materials as human body fluids, radioactive and hazardous substances, or jobs requiring PPE other than gloves, boots, eye protection or hard hats.
-Refer to our website for more information, j.
-Enforce Restrictions on Pets

 There are specific student-learner exemptions that apply to minors (ages 16 and 17) if the work or volunteer appointment is part of a vocational education program, or if the minor is enrolled in a UW academic course for credit.
-For questions about the regulatory exemption, contact EH&S at 206.543.7262 and refer to the EH&S website.
+For questions about the regulatory exemption, contact EH&S at 206.543.7262 or the UW Office of the Youth Protection Coordinator.